-Why Is My German Shepherd Limping
+Why Is My German Shepherd Limping?

 You ever noticed that your dog came home from the garden after playing, and it has one of its legs hanging, or have you been seeing that one of its legs is getting stiff and can no longer walk properly?
 It gets you are wondering, “why is my German Shepherd limping?”